tevolx/kaggle-cassava-leaf-disease-classification/README.md

 ![image](image/Cassava_Leaf_Classification.JPG)
 # Cassava Leaf Diease Classification
-Objective: Classify each cassava image into four disease categories or a fifth category indicating a healthy leaf.
+**Objective :** Classify each cassava image into four disease categories or a fifth category indicating a healthy leaf.

 # Solution
  + **BaseLine Code** : I used my tensorflow tutorial code as a baseline code for this contest.
 You can see my code here [Tensorflow-Tutorial](https://github.com/stuart-park/Intern-Tensorflow_Tutorial)